piotrmurach/github/README.md

 contents = Github::Client::Repos::Contents.new oauth_token: '...'
 ```

-Having instantiaed the contents, to create a file do:
+Having instantiated the contents, to create a file do:

 ```ruby
 contents.create 'username', 'repo_name', 'full_path_to/file.ext',